 Metal buildings offer a challenge for cellular signals.
 Steel or aluminum walls are very good at blocking wireless signals.
 Even if you have a perfect signal outdoors, you might get little or no cellular coverage indoors.

-The easiest way to improve the cell phone signal inside a metal building is to use a cellular signal booster system.
+The easiest way to improve the cell phone signal inside a metal building is to use a building cellular signal booster system.
 These systems can boost the signal indoors for one or several cell phones.
 They will also improve the cell signal to a hotspot or cellular router to improve your data speeds.

 The right system for metal buildings will depend on a few factors.
 Factors like the signal strength outdoors and the size of the area you want to cover indoors.

 First - What does a Cellular Signal Booster System Consist Of?